 If you equip double Godskin Peelers, then you can cheese almost all of the bosses with Seppuku Ash of War.
 When you perform the jump attack, using double Godskin Peelers will take chunks of health from the bosses.
 But even if you use one of these twin blades, the Weapon Art, Black Flame Tornado will come in handy.

 To find the Godskin Peeler, you’ll have to travel to the Windmill Village.
 The village is located in the Altus Plateau.
 There, you’ll have to climb up the hill and you’ll come across the Godskin Apostle.
-Check out this amazing Godskin Duo Cheese Method to defeat this and another duo boss in Crumbling Farum Azula.

 The Godskin Apostle has an easy move-set.
 It won’t take long for you to plan your attacks.
 Once the Godskin Apostle at Windmill Village is defeated, you’ll get the Godskin Peeler as a drop.